-Future development of the site will create a new source of substantial light or glare within the area.
-However, given that the project site is within an area which has been previously developed and is currently being developed with further urban and commercial uses, which already affect day and night time views in the project area to a degree equal or greater than the proposed project, no significant impact will occur.
-Furthermore, through the future development entitlement process, City staff will ensure that lights are located in areas that will minimize light sources to the neighboring properties in accordance with the mitigation measures of the MEIR.
-As a result, the project will have no impact on aesthetics.
+Future development of and/or surrounding the project area is expected to create a new source of substantial light or glare within the area.
+However, the project site is within an area which has been previously developed and is currently in the process of being developed with further urban and commercial uses, which already affect day and night time views in the project area.
+Furthermore, relatively flat topography of the subject and adjacent properties, and poor air quality reduce existing views within the project area as a whole, to highly valued features such as the Sierra Nevada foothills from future development on and in the vicinity of the subject property.